 The existing 500 kV transmission lines and towers create a baseline of electrocution and collision risks for avian species, which is likely minimal because these facilities follow APLIC guidelines (e.g., APLIC 2006, 2012).
 Project construction would increase the number of tall transmission line and substation bay structures at and in the vicinity of the Fern Road Substation site (approximately 21 new 110- to 199-foot-tall poles/structures and associated power lines would be installed, while two existing structures would be removed).
+Approximately 10.6 acres of blue oak woodland would be permanently removed for construction of the Project, resulting in a localized loss of nesting habitat.

-Birds tend to avoid active construction activities because of the increased noise and activity; however, if any are present during construction, direct impacts on migratory birds, including special-status species, could include injury or mortality from vehicle strikes, loss of nesting habitat from removal of vegetation or transmission poles, and/or collision or electrocution risk from power lines and other Project structures, such as microwave towers.
+Birds tend to avoid active construction activities because of the increased noise and activity; however, if any birds are present during construction, direct impacts on migratory birds, including special-status species, could include injury or mortality from vehicle strikes, loss of nesting habitat from removal of trees and other vegetation or transmission poles, and/or collision or electrocution risk from power lines and other Project structures, such as microwave towers.
 Raptors may be at particular risk because of their large size; although they are generally thought to be able to avoid obstacles, their collision risk increases when foraging for prey or engaged in territorial defense (APLIC 2012).